cruzerngz/remote_file_service/README.md

 ### Incorrect dispatch routing
 There may be times when dispatch matches the method signature for a method early and routes the payload to the wrong method handler.
-This can happen if any method signature is a prefix of another:
+This can happen if any method signature is a prefix of another, such as:
 ```
 - SomeInterface::method
 - SomeInterface::method_b